 In the last month I’ve been speaking at a few conferences with a talk I’ve dubbed “The Psychology behind Conversion”.
 In this talk I’m trying to explain why everyone who maintains a website should be interested in psychology and how it can help them.
 Being interested in psychology, especially when applied to the web, is …Read: "Visually direct and captivate your visitors"

 Have you ever wondered why you should have that 404 Not Found page?
 What’s the use?
 The page is gone or broken and you don’t want people to end up there, so why not just redirect that page to the homepage of your website?
 They even made WordPress plugins that will help you do this, …Read: "Thoughts on 404 Not Found error pages"

 How important are the aesthetics of a website?
 Does a beautiful site convert better?
 And what is the relation between aesthetics and usability?
 In this post, I try to answer these questions What is beautiful is usable?
-A much cited article on the matter is ‘What is beautiful is usable’.
-The main conclusion of this …Read: "Beautiful or Usable: What’s important while designing your website?"
+A much-cited article on the matter is ‘What is beautiful is usable’.
+The main conclusion of this article …Read: "Beautiful or Usable: What’s important while designing your website?"

 Google Analytics provides us with lots of information about our visitors.
 However, we are in complete ignorance about the motivations of our visitors to buy our products.
 Why do people shop online?
 And how can we influence their motives and make them buy (more of) our products?
 Thijs already gave lots of useful insights in …Read: "Why are people (not) buying my products online?"

 Learning more and more about Conversion Optimization, it appeared to me as though testing (A/B or multivariate) is the only way to go.
 Most of the sites of agencies claiming to help optimize your conversion, state that you should separately test every freaking little change you make on your page.
 Of course, I am exaggerating …Read: "Should you test that?"